Bertin Jacquesson

-Bertin Jacquesson (born 30 November 2001) is a French professional footballer who currently plays for Pittsburgh Riverhounds in the USL Championship.
+Bertin Jacquesson (born 20 January 2001) is a French professional footballer who currently plays for Oakland Roots SC in the USL Championship.

 Early life

 Jacquesson played as a youth player for RCP Fontainebleau before playing in Brétigny-sur-Orge for SC Brétigny.
 He was prolific in the national U17 level championships for Brétigny, scoring eighteen goals in twenty-three games.
 In December 2018 he was signed up by RC Strasbourg, where spent a year, before moving to SO Châtellerault.

 Career

 Pittsburgh Panthers

 Playing in the US college system for the University of Pittsburgh soccer team the Pittsburgh Panthers, Jacquesson made an immediate impact in the autumn of 2020, starting matches as a freshman.
 He was named Atlantic Coast Conference Men's Soccer Freshman of the Year for the 2020–21 season.

 Overall he scored 19 goals, and provided 23 assists, in 61 appearances as Pitt made three consecutive Elite Eight appearances and two College Cups between 2020 and 2022.
 Ahead of the MLS SuperDraft in December 2022 Jacquesson signed a Generation Adidas contract with the league.